mawebster9/ThesisCode/README.md

 		cd [insert your file path here - do not include it in brackets]

 	and hit enter.
-The file path will look somewhat similar to this (note: it may have more things in between C:\Users\ and \Python\Python37-32   ***   the numbers at the end of the last part (37-32) is specific to the version of python you downloaded):
+The file path will look somewhat similar to this (note: it may have more things in between C:\Users\ and \Python\Python37-32   ***   the numbers at the end of the last part (37-32) are specific to the version of python you downloaded):

 		cd C:\Users\jdoe\Programs\Python\Python37-32